 Are you clued up about the bridezilla warning signs?
 Here’s a clue.
-You’re a sassy bride stressing about your wedding, but you have a problem sharing, needing and asking for help.
+You’re a sassy bride stressing about your wedding, but your behaviour could be causing tension.
+You have a problem sharing, needing and asking for help.
 The thing is, you want it all and you want it immediately.

 And there’s more… With your wedding lingering on the horizon your good intentions to plan the picture-perfect day may go horribly wrong.
 You can become one ridiculous spoiled diva who thinks the world centres on her during the “show”.
 Before and throughout the celebrations you might want everyone to drop everything and come running to Bridezilla’s needs.
 The blissful marriage will not last more than a couple of years, if the groom to be is lucky.

 So, what are more of the bridezilla warning signs?
 Well, if you’re busy ticking all the boxes for your exhaustive wedding list, breathe in and breathe out the stress.
 Don’t follow in the footsteps of so-called unreasonable brides.
+With a bit of ingenuity you can have your cake and it too.
 Use these tips to have a wonderful day and years of good luck.
 Read now…..

 7 Bridezilla Warning Signs During the Wedding Planning